 - Fit matters.
 Ideally, your shoes should gently cup your heel to provide support (slingbacks just don’t measure up).
 There should also be some support for the arch of your foot.

+But back to high heels.
 Apart from making you more likely to trip or injure yourself (rolled ankle, anybody?) when you wear them, prolonged use of high heels actually alters the way you stand and walk.
 Not only does this have a negative impact on your posture and biomechanics, over time it can also cause problems ranging from back pain to bunions.

 When it comes to wearing high heels, remember the old maxim: all things in moderation.
 You don’t have to turn your back on your beloved heels forever.
 Just make sure you follow these guidelines, and make a point of mixing things up, by varying the shoes you wear.